 If you look down from the tower, you’ll see the old “80 Eire sign, from back in war times, used as a landmark for pilots passing over.
 The area is also home to one of Ireland’s most important weather stations.

-A weird name I must admit although that may be my crude sense of humour.
-By continuing along the path, passed the jagged rocks and swirling waves you’ll come to “Hell’s Hole”.
+A weird name I must admit although that may be my crude sense of humor.
+By continuing along the path, past the jagged rocks and swirling waves, you’ll come to “Hell’s Hole”.
 This is a 30m deep fissure where the ocean crashes itself at the rocks.

 Continuing on from here you will arrive at the Malin Head Viewpoint: